renovatebot/renovate/docs/usage/self-hosting.md

 $ npm install -g yarn pnpm
 ```

-The same goes for any other third party binary tool that may be needed, such as `gradle` or `poetry` - you need to make sure they are installed and the appropriate version you need before running Renovate.
+The same goes for any other third party binary tool like `gradle` or `poetry` - you need to make sure they are installed and the appropriate version before running Renovate.

 ### Docker